African Library and Information Associations and Institutions: Governance

 AfLIA is managed under the general guidelines of the Constitution and the Bye-Laws.
 The Association is governed and managed by an elected Governing Council, consisting of a President, Vice-President, Treasurer, Immediate Past-President, regional representatives and chairpersons of existing Sections, and a Secretariat headed by an Executive Director.
 The Annual General Meeting is the highest governance and decision making level of the Association.
 Members of the Governing Council have a tenure of two years and the outdooring new Governing Council often coincides with the biennial AfLIA Conference and African Library Summits.

-The current president of the African Library and Information Associations and Institutions is Sarah Negumbo (2025-2027).
+The current president of the African Library and Information Associations and Institutions is Sarah Negumbo (2025–2027).
 She took over from Prof. Rosemary Shafack who was elected into the position after Alim Garga.
 Mr. Garga took over from Mr. Mandla Ntombela as President of AfLIA in July 2021.
-Dr. John Tsebe served as the first elected President of the Association from 2015 to 2019 and served as a member of the Governing Council as the immediate Past President of the Association from 2019-2021.
+Dr. John Tsebe served as the first elected President of the Association from 2015 to 2019 and served as a member of the Governing Council as the immediate Past President of the Association from 2019 to 2021.
 Since July 2015, Dr. Helena Asamoah-Hassan has been the Executive Director of AfLIA.